gospacedev/newlock/README.md

 # password-generator

-## A GUI password generator in go using fyne GUI library
+### A GUI password generator in Go using fyne GUI library

 ### To install fyne dependencies:
 ```cmd